Daisy Hay: Awards

 Hay was awarded the Rose Mary Crawshay Prize for literary scholarship by the British Academy, for her first book Young Romantics: The Shelleys, Byron and Other Tangled Lives, published in 2010.
-In 2012 she was awarded a fellowship at the Radcliffe Institute for Advanced Study at Harvard University.
+In 2012, she was awarded a fellowship at the Radcliffe Institute for Advanced Study at Harvard University.

-In 2016 Hay won the Somerset Maugham Award for her second book Mr & Mrs Disraeli – A Strange Romance, a biography of the politician Benjamin Disraeli and his wife Mary Anne Disraeli.
+In 2016, Hay won the Somerset Maugham Award for her second book Mr & Mrs Disraeli – A Strange Romance, a biography of the politician Benjamin Disraeli and his wife Mary Anne Disraeli.
 In the same year, she received a Philip Leverhulme Prize, an award recognising researchers with outstanding and internationally recognised work.
 Hay used the award to write a research project examining the emergence of English Romanticism.

-Hay was elected a fellow of the Royal Society of Literature in 2018, as one of the RSL's ‘40 under 40’, a group of forty academics under the age of forty honoured for their achievements as younger writers.
+Hay was elected a Fellow of the Royal Society of Literature (FRSL) in 2018, as one of the RSL's "40 under 40" group of forty academics under the age of forty honoured for their achievements as younger writers.

 Publications

 Hay is the author of four published non-fiction books.
 Her first book, Young Romantics: The Shelleys, Byron and Other Tangled Lives, was published in 2010 by Bloomsbury.

 Hay's second book, Mr and Mrs Disraeli: A Strange Romance, published in 2015 by Chatto and Windus, draws on Mary Anne Disraeli's collection of letters from the Disraeli collection at Oxford's Bodleian Library, to trace the courtship and marriage of Mary Anne and her husband Benjamin Disraeli.

 Hay's third book was published in September 2018, titled The Making of Mary Shelley’s Frankenstein.

-Her fourth book was published in Fall, 2022, titled Dinner with Joseph Johnson: Books and Friendship in a Revolutionary Age.
-It is published simultaneously in London by Chatto and Windus and in the United States by Princeton University Press.
+Her fourth book was published in Fall 2022, titled Dinner with Joseph Johnson: Books and Friendship in a Revolutionary Age.
+It was published simultaneously in London by Chatto and Windus and in the United States by Princeton University Press.